Sh1vam/nlp_lib/README.md

 * df = pd.read_csv("mycsv.csv") # let columns be col1,col2,col3 ... coln
 * df['rm_punct'] = df['col1'].apply(remove_punctuations)

-___**Note :- when you imoport this library as shown it will import pandas as pd and numpy as np aditionaly nltk and spacy can also be use without importing statements, I haven't checked for re and string**___
+___**Note :- when you imoport this library as shown it will import pandas as pd and numpy as np aditionaly re,string,nltk and spacy can also be use without importing statements.**___